Liza Wilson Durant

 Northern Virginia Node Director

-Liza Wilson Durant is a professor of engineering in the Volgenau School of Engineering, and the associate dean for strategic initiatives and community engagement at George Mason University.
+Liza Wilson Durant is a professor of engineering in George Mason University's College of Engineering and Computing (CEC), and the associate dean for strategic initiatives and community engagement within CEC.
+She also serves as associate provost of strategic initiatives and commmunity engagement at Mason.

 Her research currently focuses on the use of microorganisms and biological processes to control the fate and transport of hazardous waste and to diminish contamination in the subsurface environment.
 She has extensive consulting experience on projects related to the feasibility and economics of hazardous waste management and remediation, contaminant fate and transport in the environment and risk assessment and reduction, and environmental dispute resolution.